thebroishkindacoder/Underwater-Labyrinth-of-Rage/README.md

 ## Gameplay:
 * There are tokens all throughout the map, collect them

+* There are also few speed boosts around the maze and when you obtain them you go 1.5x faster for 10 seconds

 * There are various traps and things you need to dodge and avoid them at all cost

 ## Objective: